CRITERIA FOR WAC DESIGNATION

 Substitute for College Writing II (ENC 1102)

 Since April 2004, when FAU's administration mandated a Writing Across the Curriculum (WAC) initiative, a set of criteria have been carefully developed as a way of simplifying (and making transparent) the WAC certification process, and assuring that values central to WAC pedagogy are represented in syllabi that receive the WAC designation.
 The following material for the University-mandated Writing Across the Curriculum program explains the criteria for College Writing I & II and courses that substitute for College Writing II (ENC 1102) WAC/Gordon Rule courses.
 The Ad Hoc Core Curriculum Taskforce initially proposed the WAC program to ensure consistent and extensive support for student writing across the University.
 Writing Across the Curriculum is first and foremost the use of writing to learn.

 This document explains the policies and criteria for courses to receive the WAC designation for a 1000-level course and/or courses to serve as substitutes for ENC 1102.

-*Syllabi for courses intended to serve as substitutes for College Writing II / ENC 1102 will also need to be approved by the English Department's Writing Committee once it has been approved by the WAC Committee.
+*Syllabi for courses intended to serve as substitutes for College Writing II / ENC 1102 will also need to be approved by the English Department's Writing Committee.
 Approval from both the WAC Committee and English Department's Writing Committee are needed before the syllabus may be sent to the UUPC.

 A separate document offers criteria for 2000-4000 level WAC courses.